 If you’re a lover of books, your reading chair is your most important chair in the whole home.
 It has to be stylish yet comfortable.
 This is a space for showing off your literary prowess to guests and Instagram, but it’s also a place you intend to spend hours on adventures.
 One of the most important things you can consider for your reading armchair is the armrests themselves.

 Your reading chair’s armrests have to be long and wide so they can support your arms as you read.
 No one wants to have to hold up their book or cup of tea for hours.
 (Though that’s probably a good workout come to think of it…) You want to rest your arms.
 You might also want an armchair with large wings either side of the head so you can lean to the side for extra comfort as you read.
 Make sure you spend enough time thinking about your perfect reading armchair for the perfect reading nook.

 That’s right!
 Armchairs aren’t just for the indoors!
 Of course, you likely won’t want velvet armchairs outdoors, but rattan armchairs can do wonders to create a comfortable, chill outdoor space.

-Stick to the breathable, traditionally outdoorsy materials — teak and cast iron are often designed for outdoor use too — and you can enjoy the warmer months in tranquility.
-Add some outdoor cushions for for a plush finish and you may never want to head indoors again.
+Stick to the breathable, traditionally outdoorsy materials — teak and cast iron are often designed for outdoor use too — and you can enjoy the warmer months in tranquillity.
+Add some outdoor cushions for a plush finish and you may never want to head indoors again.